 - Hand polishing is exhausting.
 You would have to be very strong to hand polish the whole car.
 Just imagine polishing your big SUV… you would end up more tired than after the gym.

 - Machine polishing has better results.
-This is totally clear, with RPM, it’s normal that the machine will do a better job than you could do with the hand.
+This is totally clear; with high RPMs, it’s normal that the machine will do a better job than you could do with the hand.

 Does Machine Polishing Destroy Car Paint?